Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Identify features in WMS layer/README.md

 ## How it works

 1. A WMS layer is added via URL and a layer name.
-2. When the map is tapped, `MapView.IdentifyLayerAsync` is used to find matching results within the WMS layer.
+2. When the map is tapped, `MapViewProxy.identify` is used to find matching results within the WMS layer.
 3. If there is a matching feature, the HTML property is taken via a lookup in the feature's attribute dictionary.
 4. This particular server will produce an identify result with an empty table when there is no identified feature.
 In all other cases, a table with an **OBJECTID** column is added.
 This sample checks for the presence of **OBJECTID** in the HTML, and doesn't display the result if it is missing.
 5. The HTML is displayed in the web view.